-1.10 Policy Definitions
+8. Policy Definitions

-- Basic Disclosure Certificate: Displays 'unspent' criminal convictions. - CCEA: The Council for Curriculum, Examinations and Assessment has responsibility for the regulation of qualifications taken by learners in Northern Ireland. - Centre: A Centre is an organisation approved by ESB to offer ESB qualifications. - Child/children: The term refers to a child/children who has/have not reached their 18th birthday in England, Wales and Northern Ireland and their 16th birthday in Scotland. - Client: An approved Centre. - Disclosure and Barring Services: Is a government agency which helps employers make safe recruitment decisions and prevent unsuitable people from working with vulnerable groups. - Assessor: A representative from the Awarding Organisation who judges learners' performance against criteria. - External Assessment: An assessment carried out and/or marked by an ESB Assessor or marker. - Human Resources Manager: Will review and make recommendations to the Chief Executive about the suitability of employees and external contractors providing services on behalf of ESB on the basis of their basic disclosure certificate where relevant. - Internal assessment: An assessment carried out and marked internally by the Centre. - Learner: An individual who is registered with ESB in order to learn and obtain qualifications. - Ofqual: The Office of Qualifications and Examinations Regulation regulates qualifications, examinations and assessments in England.
+Basic Disclosure Certificate: Displays 'unspent' criminal convictions.

+CCEA Regulation: CCEA Regulation as an independent function within The Council for Curriculum, Examinations and Assessment is responsible for the accreditation and regulation of regulated qualifications offered in Northern Ireland.

+Centre: A Centre is an organisation approved by ESB International to offer ESB qualifications.

+Child/children: The term refers to a child/children who has/have not reached their 18th birthday in England, Wales and Northern Ireland and their 16th birthday in Scotland.

+Client: An approved Centre.

+Disclosure and Barring Services: Is a government agency which helps employers make safe recruitment decisions and prevent unsuitable people from working with vulnerable groups.

+Assessor: A representative from the Awarding Organisation who judges learners' performance against criteria.

+External Assessment: An assessment carried out and/or marked by an ESB Assessor or marker.
+Human Resources Manager: Will review and make recommendations to the Chief Executive about the suitability of employees and external contractors providing services on behalf of ESB based on their basic disclosure certificate where relevant.

+Internal assessment: An assessment carried out and marked internally by the Centre.

+Learner: An individual who is registered with ESB in order to learn and obtain qualifications.

+Ofqual: The Office of Qualifications and Examinations Regulation regulates qualifications, examinations and assessments in England.

-- Qualification Wales: Qualifications Wales is the independent organisation responsible for regulating general and vocational qualifications in Wales. - Regulated activity: Specified unsupervised activities which are carried out on a frequent or intensive basis, or overnight where the activity gives the person the opportunity to have face-to-face contact with children or vulnerable adults; or certain work in a specified place which provides the opportunity for frequent contact with children or vulnerable adults (e.g. a school); or certain specified positions (e.g. a school governor) and functions (e.g. early years' child minding).
-Employees of awarding bodies may be engaging in 'regulated activity', if, for example, their role involves frequent visits to schools or assessment centres. - Safeguarding: Is a term which is broader than 'child protection' and relates to the action taken to promote the welfare of children, young people, and/or vulnerable adults, to protect them from harm. - Safeguarding Coordinator: Appointed to act in the best interest of a vulnerable person upon recipient of a safeguarding incident report form, coordinating the process in line with ESBs' Safeguarding Procedure, without delay, in conjunction with the Safeguarding Lead. - Safeguarding Lead: Senior to the Safeguarding Coordinator, the Safeguarding Lead will review safeguarding incidents and investigation responses in their entirety, make decisions, and where necessary, report incidents to with authorities, (e.g. social services, police) without delay. - Spent criminal conviction: Criminal conviction that has been removed from a persons' record. - Unspent criminal conviction: Criminal conviction that is still displayed on a persons' record. - Vulnerable adult: Refers to someone over the age of 18 years, (16 years in Scotland) to whom a regulated activity is provided, who is, or may be, in need of extra support by reason of disability, age or illness; and is or may be, unable to take care of, unable to protect him or herself, against significant harm or exploitation. - Vulnerable person: Refers to vulnerable people of all ages. - Young people/person: People/a person generally, from 14 to 17 years of age.
+Regulated activity: Specified unsupervised activities which are carried out on a frequent or intensive basis, or overnight where the activity gives the person the opportunity to have face-to-face contact with children or vulnerable adults; or certain work in a specified place which provides the opportunity for frequent contact with children or vulnerable adults (e.g. a school); or certain specified positions (e.g. a school governor) and functions (e.g. early years' child minding).
+Employees of awarding bodies may be engaging in 'regulated activity', if, for example, their role involves frequent visits to schools or assessment centres.

+Safeguarding: Is a term which is broader than 'child protection' and relates to the action taken to promote the welfare of children, young people, and/or vulnerable adults, to protect them from harm.

+Safeguarding Coordinator: Appointed to act in the best interest of a vulnerable person upon recipient of a safeguarding incident report form, coordinating the process in line with ESBs' Safeguarding Procedure, without delay, in conjunction with the Safeguarding Lead.

+Safeguarding Lead: Senior to the Safeguarding Coordinator, the Safeguarding Lead will review safeguarding incidents and investigation responses in their entirety, make decisions, and where necessary, report incidents to with authorities, (e.g. social services, police) without delay.

+Spent criminal conviction: Criminal conviction that has been removed from a person's record.

+Unspent criminal conviction: Criminal conviction that is still displayed on a person's record.

+Vulnerable adult: Refers to someone over the age of 18 years, (16 years in Scotland) to whom a regulated activity is provided, who is, or may be, in need of extra support by reason of disability, age or illness; and is or may be, unable to take care of, unable to protect him or herself, against significant harm or exploitation.

+Vulnerable person: Refers to vulnerable people of all ages.

+Young people/person: People/a person generally, from 14 to 17 years of age.

+ESB-POL-OC1: Safeguarding Policy

+Issued by: Suzanne McKittrick, Quality Officer Authorised by: Tina Renshaw, Chief Executive

+Issued: 18th August 2025 Version: 7